pydata/xarray/doc/internals.rst

 - ``concat_characters``
 - ``decode_coords``

+Note: all the supported decoders shall be declared explicitly in backend ``open_dataset`` signature.

 These keyword arguments are explicitly defined in Xarray :py:func:`~xarray.open_dataset` signature.
 Xarray will pass them to the backend only if the User explicitly sets a value different from ``None``.
 For more details on decoders see :ref:`RST decoders`.

 Your backend can also take as input a set of backend-specific keyword